Upgrading Heptapod from an old version

 Upgrade paths

-This is the translation in terms of Heptapod versions of the GitLab upgrade paths. documentation
+This is the translation in terms of Heptapod versions of the landmark versions listed in the GitLab upgrade paths documentation:

 • Heptapod 0.19.3 (GitLab 13.9.1)